cyriux/Monoidz-kata/MonoidsWithPBT.md

 ## The problem

-Consider simple stock management domain, with similar goods (items) in multiple warehouses.
+Consider a simple stock management domain, with similar goods (items) in multiple warehouses.

 For a given item to be ordered, its stock across 2 warehouses is the sum of its stock in each warehouse: